 The local Uniform Naming and Numbering Committee agreed that a combination of Street and Avenue was the best way to square the circle for the sake of consistency.
 It’s not clear whether they also considered the alternate names Aveneet or Aventreet.

-Within a few months of the Cherrybell Stavenue decision, the floodgates were thrown open and fresh Stavenues began appearing across the city.
+Within a few months of the Cherrybell Stravenue decision, the floodgates were thrown open and fresh Stravenues began appearing across the city.
 Today there are about 30 Stravenues in Tucson, but none anywhere else.

 - What's A Stravenue, Tucson Daily Citizen, May 11, 1949